 Currently it takes far too long to travel along the coast and to make journeys to London.
 To change this I have been campaigning for improvements to the Marsh Link and for high speed services from London to Hastings, Rye and onto Bexhill.

-Every year I hold a transport summit where government ministers and industry leaders present on service improvements, and they hear from the local community on where more can be done and on the need for high speed.
+Every year I hold a transport summit where government ministers and industry leaders present on service improvements, and they hear from the local community on where more can be done.

-Decisions on investment will then be made over the next couple of years with work to start on the chosen projects soon after.
+Decisions on investment will be made over the next couple of years with work to start on the chosen projects soon after.
 I am focused on ensuring that the case for investment in our project is as strong as possible.